When Someone Dies Abroad

 Decide: repatriation or local funeral

-Repatriation (bringing the body back to the UK) typically costs between £3,000 and £10,000 or more, depending on the country.
-This includes embalming, a zinc-lined coffin, air freight, and extensive paperwork.
-A local burial or cremation in the country where the person died is often significantly cheaper and can be arranged more quickly.
-There is no legal requirement to bring the body home.
-Consider the person's wishes and what the family can afford.
+Repatriation (bringing your loved one home to the UK) is expensive, and quotes commonly run into several thousand pounds, often £3,000 to £10,000 or more depending on the country.
+Ask an international funeral director for a written quote rather than relying on a general figure.
+The cost covers embalming, a zinc-lined coffin, air freight, and a good deal of paperwork.
+A local burial or cremation in the country where they passed away is often much cheaper and can be arranged more quickly.
+There is no legal requirement to bring them home.
+Think about what they would have wanted and what the family can afford; neither choice is the wrong one.

 Arrange repatriation

 If you choose repatriation, use a specialist international funeral director.
 The FCDO can provide a list of experienced firms.
-The body must be embalmed, placed in a zinc-lined coffin, and accompanied by paperwork including a freedom from infection certificate, the local death certificate, and customs clearance documents.
-The funeral director will handle most of this, but expect the process to take 3 to 6 weeks.
+They must be embalmed and placed in a zinc-lined coffin, accompanied by paperwork including a freedom from infection certificate, the local death certificate, and customs clearance documents.
+The funeral director will handle most of this, but expect it to take several weeks, as nothing can move until the local procedures are complete.

 Check travel insurance

-Most travel insurance policies cover repatriation costs, typically between £5,000 and £25,000.
+Travel insurance often covers repatriation, along with medical, legal, interpretation and translation costs, though limits vary by policy, so read the wording or ask the insurer what the cap is.
 Contact the insurer immediately and provide the policy number and details of what happened.
 Keep every receipt for expenses including flights, accommodation, phone calls, and translation fees.
 If the person was on a package holiday, the tour operator may also assist with costs and logistics.

 If the death involved suspicious circumstances